JupiterOne platform follows this data structure to make connections between written policies and compliance standards:

 See this article for the full GRC graph data model.

 Mapping is created only between security procedures to a compliance requirement/control.
 Policies are indirectly mapped via procedures.
-This is because policies are very high level descriptions (i.e. principal statements) and principals cannot directly implement a compliance requirement/control.
-Only details on what you do and how you do it (the procedures) can implement a reqirement/control.
+This is because policies are very high-level descriptions (such as principal statements) and principals cannot directly implement a compliance requirement/control.
+Only details on what you do and how you do it (the procedures) can implement a requirement/control.

 Mapped security procedures of a specific compliance requirement or control can be selected via the UI in the requirement details view:

 - Click on Map Policies/Procedures button near the bottom left of the view

 - In the mapping modal view, check one of more policy procedures from the left (mapped policy procedures are listed on the right)

 Watch this video to learn more about mapping policy or procedure documents.

 The complete mapping between a security procedure (such as written documentation describing a security control or process) and a compliance requirement is can be edited via a JSON configuration file.

 This JSON can be edited to meet your organization's policy procedures and compliance specifications, and then uploaded to the JupiterOne Compliance app:

 - Go to https://apps.us.jupiterone.io/compliance